Do Vision-Language Models Measure Up? Benchmarking Visual Measurement Reading with MeasureBench: MeasureBench

 Measurement error is natural when reading from any instrument that does not explicitly display a deterministic digital value on the screen.
 Therefore, we determine the correctness of the final reading via interval matching instead of a strict value, along with the correctness of unit prediction.

-\textbf{Answer extraction.} To get the reading from natural language output, we extract the final answer after common markers (e.g., “Answer:”) or inside \verb|\boxed{...}|.
-Our evaluation script will specifically parse: (i) \emph{numeric} — integers, decimals, scientific notation, and fractions (\verb|a/b|$\to$float).
-If multiple scalars appear, use the rightmost. (ii) \emph{time} — the first \texttt{hh:mm[:ss]} pattern, converted to seconds.
+\textbf{Answer extraction.} To get the reading from natural language output, we extract the final answer after common markers (e.g., “Answer:”) or inside \verb|\boxed{}|.
+Our evaluation script will specifically parse: (i) \emph{numeric}: integers, decimals, scientific notation, and fractions (\verb|a/b|$\to$float).
+If multiple scalars appear, use the rightmost. (ii) \emph{time}: the first \texttt{hh:mm[:ss]} pattern, converted to seconds.
 Preserve adjacent tokens for unit matching. \footnote{Unicode characters are normalized for equivalence matching.}

-\textbf{Interval match.} Each sample in our benchmark includes one or more candidates, where each candidate is a closed numeric interval and an optional set of acceptable unit substrings to indicate a correct unit in a model response.
-A prediction is \emph{value-correct} if its parsed number lies within a candidate’s interval, and \emph{unit-correct} if any of that candidate’s units appears (case-insensitive). \emph{Fully-correct} requires value-correct and, when specified, unit-correct for the \emph{same} candidate.
+\textbf{Answer matching.} Each sample in our benchmark includes one or more ground-truth candidates\footnote{Some instruments express the same quantity in different units thereby different values, such as degrees in Celsius and Fahrenheit.
+During evaluation, we only adopt the single ground-truth that maximizes the score.}, each contains a closed numeric interval for value grading, optionally along with a set of acceptable unit substrings to indicate a correct unit in a model response.
+A prediction is \emph{value-correct} if the number parsed from the model response \emph{falls within the interval} of any candidate, and \emph{unit-correct} if any unit string in that candidate can match the extracted answer. \emph{Fully-correct} requires value-correct and, when specified, unit-correct for the \emph{same} candidate.
 If multiple candidates exist, score against the one that maximizes correctness (prefer fully-correct; otherwise prefer value-correct; break ties by smaller relative error, then by narrower interval).

-\subsection{Real-World Subset Curation}
+\subsection{Real-world subset curation}

 We assembled a real-world subset of images from three sources: (i) Google Image Search using instrument-specific keywords, restricted to images under permissive licenses for usage, (ii) photos contributed by team members under private authorization, and (iii) images purchased from a third-party vendor.
 We removed low-quality images (e.g., blurry, low-resolution, or occluded) and annotated the remaining images using a standardized schema.
 For each image, we recorded the instrument type, readout design, candidate units, and the valid interval of reading values; any value within this interval is considered correct.